StackVista/akka-http-pac4j/README.md

 ## akka-http-pac4j ##
 A wrapper around pac4j (www.pac4j.org) built using AkkaHTTP

+## how to use it ##

+Here is a demo project showing how to configure akka-http-pac4j for SAML & LDAP: https://github.com/vidma/akka-http-pac4j-demo

+Many other auth methods supported by pac4j should work too, see  https://github.com/pac4j/play-pac4j-scala-demo/blob/master/app/modules/SecurityModule.scala for more examples

 ## One time publishing configuration

 - Set Sonatype account information